AhmedTarekMohammed/EcoManage/README.md

-still no UI ready , No LOgins , i need you guys to start immediatly
+We Need to start Trials on the DB asap